 The classics don't stop there.
 In 1940, Disney released "Pinocchio," followed by "Mary Poppins" in 1964, "Robin Hood" in 1973, "The Little Mermaid" in 1989 and "The Lion King" in 1994.

-The company has been in the news recently for more than just its new streaming app.
+The company has been in the news recently for more than just Iger's departure and Disney+.

-Disney also has a ton of new films on the horizon.
-The much-anticipated "Frozen 2" comes out Nov.
-22, and "Star Wars: The Rise of Skywalker," the third and final film in the latest "Star Wars" trilogy, releases on Dec.
-20. A new Marvel film is in the works as well: "Black Widow" is scheduled to release in May 2020.
-For a full look at upcoming Disney films, see this extensive list from Rotten Tomatoes.
+Disney also has several new films on the horizon.
+"Downhill," starring Will Ferrell and Julia Louis-Dreyfus, comes out Feb.
+14, and "Onward," a new Pixar film, releases on March 6.
+A new Marvel film is in the works as well: "Black Widow" is scheduled to release in May 2020.

 If you are considering getting into investing, experts, including Warren Buffett, often advise starting with index funds, which hold all of the companies in an index, such as the S&P 500.
 Because index funds fluctuate with the market and aren't tied to the performance of a single business, they're less risky than individual stocks, making them a safer choice for beginners.